Snokendrutt/piradio/README.md

 Raspberry PI 3B+ with SDCard and installed Raspian Stretch (not working with Buster at the moment, liquid soap copyright issues)

-128 GB USB for Music
+Some GB GB for USB for Music

 (If someone finds this usefull please say something:))